syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.NETCORE/populating-items.md

 In the Carousel, slides can be rendered in two ways as follows,

 * Populating items using carousel item
-* Populating Items using data source
+* Populating items using data source

 ## Populating items using carousel item